 dApps were considered as the next generation of phenomenal applications but failed initially to accrue traction for themselves.
 Apart from a few games of the Ethereum blockchain, like the CryptoKitties, which were selling at a high selling point for hundreds of thousands of dollars, the tech couldn’t penetrate the mainstream video game industry.
 What further worsened the case for dApps was the fact that Ethereum platform struggled to keep up with the increasing numbers, and dApps began to fell into mediocre UI/UX, ultimately resulting in low user numbers.

 Nonetheless, the idea that blockchain would one day prove to be beneficial for the gaming space did not fade away, as companies across the globe kept their efforts alive in the sector.
-Experiments continued on developing better layer one protocols which could support virtual games.
+Experiments continued on developing better layer one protocol which could support virtual games.
 Layer two solutions, which include the advent of dAppchains, are working tirelessly for creating a new class of blockchain based video games.

 Taking these efforts a notch higher, TomoChain, a Proof-of-Stake blockchain network, has taken giant strides to become the apex choice for creation, ideation and development of blockchain based gaming.